subasgit/backdoorfinder/README.md

 flexibility to integrate with other applications

-### Checks memory and bytes written and read by the process
+### Checks disk bytes written and read by the process

-function: check_processes_memory
+function: check_processes_disksize

-This function can be used to check process memory, bytes written and read.
+This function can be used to check disk bytes written and read at any point of time.
 This would add value to see if system resources are consumed heavily by any process.

 ### Checks CPU utilized by a process